 Precautions To Take When Consuming Dry Fruits During Pregnancy

 Here are some precautions you should take while you add dry fruits as part of your pregnancy diet.

 - Buy organic, properly packaged dry fruits from a trustworthy and reputable seller.

 - Select packaged dry fruits over loose ones to avert the risk of insect and microbial infestation that may occur.

 - Choose sun-dried dried fruits over those subjected to intense heat for drying.
-Dried fruits produced by intense heating may contain acrylamide, a neurotoxin that can affect your and your baby’s health.
+Dried fruits produced by intense heating may contain acrylamide, a neurotoxiniXA synthetic or natural substance that negatively affects the nervous system. that can affect your and your baby’s health.

 - Read the product label carefully and ensure that the dry fruits are free from additives and preservatives.

 - Check the manufacturing and packaging dates to ensure that dry fruits aren’t too old.
 Dry fruits kept for too long may contain molds or bugs, especially if they aren’t stored correctly.